Downtown Infrastructure Renewal Program

 About this project

-The purpose of the Downtown Infrastructure Renewal Program is to improve and upgrade roads, sewers, watermains, sidewalks, cycling facilities, and the streetscape within the areas designated within the Downtown Secondary Plan.
-The work is limited to the portion north of the Metrolinx railway tracks plus Wyndham Street South to Wellington Street and Wellington Street from Gordon Street to Neeve Street.
+The Downtown Infrastructure Renewal Program (DTIRP) aims to improve and upgrade roads, sewers, watermains, sidewalks, cycling facilities, and the streetscape in parts of the Downtown Secondary Plan area.
+The study area for this work is limited to the portion north of the Metrolinx railway tracks, plus Wyndham Street South to Wellington Street, and Wellington Street from Gordon Street to Neeve Street.

-We have a great downtown and want to make it even more resilient, attractive, and welcoming.
+We have a great Downtown and we want to make it even more resilient, attractive, and welcoming for everyone of all abilities and ages using all modes of travel.

-We’ll be engaging with the public on the pace of construction in spring 2024, with construction expected to begin in 2026.
-As we rebuild roads, we’ll also be modernizing and beautifying the streetscape.
-With intentional and responsible planning, the infrastructure we build today will create the foundation for prosperity, sustainability, and well-being for half a century or longer.
+As we rebuild roads, we’ll also be modernizing the streetscape.
+With intentional and responsible planning, the infrastructure we build today will create the foundation for a vibrant Downtown Guelph for half a century or longer.

 This project is part of the overall Downtown Renewal Program to revitalize and transform Downtown Guelph for even more prosperity and well-being.